Continually Updated Clinical Reference

 • Medical conditions of infancy or childhood, such as central nervous system (CNS) infection or trauma, or lead poisoning

-Prenatal Causes - Genetic Disorders
+Prenatal causes - Genetic disorders

 Prenatal genetic disorders are characterized by changes in the genetic material, which may or may not have been inherited from the parents.
+Prenatal genetic disorders are characterized by changes in the genetic material, which may or may not have been inherited from the parents.
+Recent advances in the science and understanding of genetics have allowed a higher diagnostic yield from such testing.
+[5]

 Chromosomal aberrations

 In cases of Down syndrome caused by translocation, there are 46 chromosomes, but chromosomal material from 47 chromosomes is present because an extra chromosome 21 is attached (translocated) to another chromosome, usually chromosome 14 (designated as t(14;21)).
 In approximately half of translocation cases, a parent (usually the mother) has a balanced translocation, ie, 45 chromosomes with t(14;21).
 If a child has translocation Down syndrome, the parents should be examined for the presence of a balanced translocation.
 This is important in genetic counseling because when the mother or father has a t(14;21) translocation, the chance of having a child with Down syndrome is 1 in 10 if in the mother or 1 in 20 if in the father.
+[7, 8, 9]

 In another variant, mosaicism, some cells have 47 chromosomes and others have 46 because of an error in one of the first cell divisions of the fertilized egg.
-The characteristic phenotype of Down syndrome basically is the same in trisomy 21 and in translocation.
+The characteristic phenotype of Down syndrome is basically the same in trisomy 21 and in translocation.
 The main features are upward-slanted palpebral fissures, a low nasal bridge with epicanthal folds, a small mouth and ears, a single palmar crease (simian crease), a flat nasal bridge, short and wide palms, and a characteristic dermatoglyphic pattern.

 A loss of part of a chromosome is called a deletion.
 The best-known example is cri-du-chat syndrome, which is characterized by a high-pitched voice and is caused by a deletion in chromosome 5p3.
 Note that most fetuses with chromosomal aberrations are not viable.
 Approximately 40-50% of spontaneously aborted fetuses have a chromosomal anomaly.
 Only 2 of 10 fetuses with Down syndrome are born alive.

 Persons with the Prader-Willi syndrome have an excessive appetite and indiscriminate eating habits, leading to obesity.
 Because this syndrome has no clear pathognomonic features, it may remain undiagnosed, and such individuals might even be referred for psychiatric treatment because of an eating disorder.
 Obviously, psychological factors are not the primary cause here, but supportive psychotherapy might be helpful.
 The treatment is based on behavioral modification, the institution of strict environmental limits on food intake, and necessary educational and habilitative programming.
+In addition, some studies have demonstrated that treatment with growth hormone improves somatic and behavioral deficits in these patients.
+[13, 14, 15, 16]

 Disorders with autosomal-dominant inheritance

-Tuberous sclerosis is an example of the disorders in this group, which might be associated with mental retardation.
+Tuberous sclerosis is an example of the disorders in this group, which might be associated with ID.
 It is caused by a mutation in a gene affecting the formation of the ectodermal layer of the embryo.
 Because the skin and the CNS develop from this layer, abnormalities are seen in both.

 If tuberous sclerosis is diagnosed, both parents should be examined carefully because the mutation is inherited in approximately 28% of cases.
 Because of the dominant inheritance, the risk of recurrence is 50% for each pregnancy.
 The expression of this gene mutation varies from small skin discolorations (which may indicate a carrier state) to multiple disabling conditions.
-It is a relatively rare disorder (prevalence of 1 in 30,000 to 1 in 50,000 live births), but it may be found in approximately 0.5% of persons with severe mental retardation.
+It is a relatively rare disorder (prevalence of 1 in 30,000 to 1 in 50,000 live births), but it may be found in approximately 0.5% of persons with severe ID.
+[17]

 Disorders with autosomal-recessive inheritance